 These healthy carrot muffins are also lightly naturally sweetened with maple syrup and sweet in-season carrots instead of refined sugar.
 They’re not overly sweet, which I prefer in a muffin, and are super flavourful thanks to the pumpkin pie spice!

 How to make pumpkin pie spice

 A few weeks ago on my Instagram Stories, I showed you how to make pumpkin pie spice.
-Because it’s such an integral part of this recipe, I’m including it here, but you can also check out this highlight if you want to see it prepped in action.
+Because it’s such an integral part of this recipe, I’m including it here, but you can also check out this video if you want to see it prepped in action.